Mitbits/Software-Project/e-Archive/README.txt

 2. Unit and Integration Test Instructions (Client and Server)

-	The instructions to run the tests are located in a separate file: ./code/app/READMETest.txt
+	The instructions to run the tests are located in a separate file: ./code/app/READMETest.txt These instructions are an extension to the installation instructions.
+Therefore, make sure you learn how to run the project before attempting this.

 3. Directory Tree